 Recently cavers across the UK, as members of the British Caving Association, will have been aware of changes to the way the association is governed, which were approved following a ballot of all members.
 Inevitably, radical changes to any organisation such as the BCA, require sensible management and implementation, and an awareness of any unforeseen consequences that might arise.

-Members of the Council of Southern Caving Clubs have given the approved changes to the BCA careful thought, and have put forward a number of proposals which they believe, if accepted, will provide a means to make the association in its new form, perform better for the benefit of all cavers.
-The proposals have been made both by the CSCC Chairman with council’s authority, and an individual member of BCA who wishes to see the Association perform optimally for all cavers.
+Two individual members of BCA who wish to see the Association perform optimally for all cavers. have given the approved changes to the BCA careful thought, and have put forward a number of proposals which they believe, if accepted, will provide a means to make the association in its new form, perform better for the benefit of all cavers.

 Recently, on cavers’ social media, there has been comment made on these proposals, where it is very clear that not having sight of them makes any sensible comment difficult, if not impossible.
 It is a sad fact of life these days, that lack of information often leads to misinformation rather than an urge for clarification.
 The proposals have since been published by the BCA for scrutiny.